gavz/lucasg.github.io/_posts/2017-08-24-Writing-a-dash-docset.md

 ```

-Documents can contain whatever you want, but usually you want to reproduce the uri path if your doc comes from a website.
+Documents can contain whatever you want, but usually you want to reproduce the url paths if your docs comes from a website.
 In my case :

 ```